powersj/pciids/README.md

 ## CLI

-The CLI expects either two or four PCI IDs to look up:
+The CLI expects either two or four PCI IDs to look up a device:

 ```text
 $ pciids 1d0f efa1